bioinformaticsdotca/BiCG_2019/IA_Day3/SNVcalling.md

 ### Adding additional databases to ANNOVAR

-DO NOT run the following step today...

-but in the future, you can download new annotations for use within annovar using:
+**DO NOT run the following step today** (but in the future, you can download new annotations for use within annovar using:)
 ```
 annotate_variation.pl -buildver hg19 -downdb -webfrom annovar <Table Name>
 ```
-We are skipping this today as the downloads can be very large and slow.
+**We are skipping this today as the downloads can be very large and slow.**

 ### Analysing SNV output